pgg1610/blog_fastpages/_posts/2021-05-21-MaterialInformatics_Resources.md

 ## Featurizations possible:

-Like most of the model development area -- featurization or descriptors used to convert material entries is machine-readable data is crucial for the eventual performance of any statistical model.
+Similar to other machine-learning development efforts -- featurization or descriptors used to convert material entries in machine-readable format is crucial for the eventual performance of any statistical model.
 Over the years there has been tremendous progress in describing the periodic solid crystal structures.
+Some of the key articles I've liked are mentioned below:

 **Reviews:**